pantheon-systems/documentation/source/content/guides/decoupled/no-starter-kit/04-any-framework.md

     },
     ```

 1. Update the `scripts` section to match the example below.
-This is necessary because the [example Bootstrap site](https://startbootstrap.com/template/shop-homepage) is a static site that does not require a build step while the Front-End Site container expects a build script.
+This is necessary for all static sites, even those that do not require a build step as the Front-End Site container expects a build script.

     ```bash{promptUser: user}
     "scripts": {